The Hub

 That would be me, Charlie Alice Raya.

-I’m a Berliner, the no-nonsense kind, a bit snotty, blunt, reckless, stubborn and (I’ve been told) with an exceptional clarity of mind.
+I’m a Berliner, the no-nonsense kind, a bit cheeky, blunt, reckless, stubborn and (I’ve been told) with an exceptional clarity of mind.
 Though, I can testify that I can get things terribly wrong.

 I like complexity.
 I like to empower.
 I love to create ripple effects.
 That’s why I love the Hub idea.
 It has so much potential to make us independent again, to empower instead of exploiting and competing, to create for the planet and for enjoyable lives, and to allow us to build something together, something that defies the narratives of dominance and power and replaces them with balances and thriving.